 Cascade AIDS Project (CAP) is the oldest and largest AIDS Service Organization (ASO) in Oregon and Southwest Washington that provides the LGBTQ+ community and beyond with compassionate healthcare.
 CAP’s mission is to promote well-being and advance equity by providing inclusive health and wellness services for LGBTQ+ people, people affected by HIV, and all those seeking compassionate care.
 Prism Health, Our House, Tod’s Corner and Esthers Pantry are all apart of CAP.
 To learn more about us please visit CAP, Prism Health and Our House.

 Cascade AIDS Project is excited to announce that we are hiring skilled and team-oriented Accounting Manager.
-The Accounting Manager oversees the accounting operations of the organization, ensuring integrity, accuracy, and transparency in all accounting activities.
-This role is responsible for managing day-to-day accounting functions, supervising two accounting staff, coordinating funder audits, overseeing compliance with regulatory requirements, and supporting the organization’s mission through sound fiscal stewardship.
-The Accounting Manager works collaboratively with program managers, development staff, and executive leadership to ensure the responsible management of funds, grants, and other resources.
+This role is responsible for managing day-to-day accounting functions, supervising two staff (Staff Accountant and Accounts Payable Specialist), overseeing compliance with regulatory requirements, and supporting the organization’s mission through sound fiscal stewardship.
+This position is a “working manager” role with approximately 60% of their time being transactional in nature and 40% supervising and supporting subordinate staff.

 Who You Are